altruios/namshubettulpa/public/namshubettulpa/chapters/consequences.md

 'M::Rossin knows how to speak spider, sure.'
 ~Martha shuddered~
 'M::Does that mean I know spider, deep down.'
-"G::They'll be back for us - one at a time"
+"G::They'll be back for us - one at a time."
 ~Martha took the last one~
 ~She was hesitant about riding the spider lift~
 ~She used that to cover her hesitancy to speak to Rossin~